parse-community/Parse-SDK-Flutter/README.md

 ParseCoreData().registerSubClass('Diet_Plans', () => DietPlan());
 ParseCoreData().registerUserSubClass((username, password, emailAddress, {client, debug, sessionToken}) => CustomParseUser(username, password, emailAddress));
 ```
-Providing a `ParseObject` as described above should still work, even if you have registered a different `SubClass.
+Providing a `ParseObject` as described above should still work, even if you have registered a different `SubClass`.

 ## Add new values to objects
 To add a variable to an object call and retrieve it, call